stef0u/stef0u.github.io/_posts/life/2017-01-21-dontGetLost.md

 title: Don't Get Lost
 excerpt: "Racing in a forest with a compass and map"
 modified: 2017-02-04T14:17:25-04:00
-categories: blog
+categories: life
-tags: [race, adventure]
+tags: [life, adventure]
 comments: true
 share: true
 ---